-The mapped slope category locations provided a primary criterion for assigning hazard levels.
+The mapped slope categories formed the basis for assigning risk levels.
 The primary considerations in making these assignments included 1) the nature and intensity of the fire behavior that could result if a fire event occurred on lands in each category, 2) the resistance to gaining control over the wildfire, and 3) mitigation management implementation constraints.
-For each category the following discussions describe the 1) specific location within the study area a category is located and 2) provide technical detail supporting the hazard level determination.
+For each category the following discussions describe the specific location within the study area a category is located and provide technical detail behind the assignment of the category to that location.